PurpleDogEnterprises/Fully-Serverless-Video-Sharing-Site-Using-AWS-Lambda-and-Much-More/README.md

 * Established API resource and method to allow function invocation
 * Added CORS configuration

+5)  Connected Firebase to list videos
+* Created Firebase database and changed "Read" rules to true

 NOTE: This project is in progress and all functionality may not yet be included at this time